The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-L S Lowry's Industrial Panorama (signed), a lithograph print from 1972, is estimated to be worth between £2,550 and £3,800.
-This work has shown consistent value growth, with an average annual growth rate of 5%.
-Over the past 12 months, the average selling price was £2,966, across 3 sales.
-In the last five years, the hammer price has ranged from £2,400 in November 2024 to £4,000 in September 2021.
-This artwork has an auction history of 12 total sales since its entry to the market in March 2015.
-The edition size of this piece is limited to 300.
+L S Lowry's Industrial Panorama (signed) is a lithograph print from 1972, with an estimated value of £2,550 to £3,800.
+This work has been sold 12 times at auction since its initial sale on 4th March 2015.
+Over the past 12 months, the average selling price was £2,700, across 2 total sales.
+The hammer price over the last five years has ranged from £2,400 in November 2024 to £4,000 in September 2021.
+The current average annual growth rate is -6%.
+The edition size of this artwork is limited to 300.

 Meaning & Analysis